 Determined to see the sunrise, I set my alarm for 5:45AM.
 When I climbed out of the tent, I let out a shriek of amazement, getting Youssif out of his tent.
 We watched the sky change from a deep red to a bright orange, then to a golden warm yellow.

 That day we decided to follow a fellow hiker's advice to hike up to Nydiver Lakes.
 We didn't double check the map and followed the outlet all the way up a large ridge.
-Once we didn't find a lake over the large ridge and checked the map, we realized we should have followed the inlet rather than the outlet..
-Instead we decided to cross country from our location to Iceberg Lake, which should have been an easy 2.5 mile hike straight from Ediza lake.
+We didn't find a lake over the large ridge like we thought we would, and after checking the map, we realized we should have followed the inlet rather than the outlet!
+Since we were already here, we decided to hike cross country to Iceberg Lake, which actually is an easy 2.5 mile hike on a maintained trail straight from Ediza Lake.

 We realized we were viewing Iceberg lake from the ridge circling the deep granite bowl.
-When I explored to see if we could find a way down to the water to take a swim, I found some steep cliffs and sheer dropoffs.
+When we explored to see if we could find a way down to the water to take a swim, we only found steep cliffs and sheer dropoffs.. no way down from here!

 There were no floating icebergs in the water at this time, but we did spot a steep trail scaling the sloped sides up to Cecile Lake.
 From our angle, the trail looked very precarious and dangerous, and we could even spot several rock slides that seemed to cover parts of the trail.